Signature

 • LC – Lowercase header names in the canonical string.

-• bytes -The preset outputs raw signature bytes.
+• bytes – The preset outputs raw signature bytes.
 You typically Base64 encode these bytes when you place them into a header or field.

-HMAC · B · SHA-256/512
+HMAC · Body · SHA-256/512

 Signs the raw body.